cisco/mindmeld/docs/source/blueprints/food_ordering.rst

    Selecting hyperparameters using k-fold cross validation with 10 splits Best accuracy: 97.31%, params: {'max_features': 'auto', 'n_estimators': 10, 'n_jobs': -1}

 Similar options are available for inspecting and experimenting with the Entity Recognizer and other NLP classifiers as well.
-Finding the optimal machine learning settings is a highly iterative process consisting of several rounds of model training (with varying configurations), testing and error analysis.
+Finding the optimal machine learning settings is a highly iterative process involving several rounds of model training (with varying configurations), testing and error analysis.
 Refer to the appropriate sections in the user guide for a detailed discussion on training, tuning and evaluating the various Workbench classifiers.

 8. Parser Configuration